An Overview of Transitional Care Management CPT

 - Facilitating access to care and services

 This is in addition to reviewing the discharge summary and follow up diagnostic tests.
 The physician or staff may also need to interact with other healthcare professionals, make referrals, educate the patient and/or family and assist in scheduling community and healthcare follow up.
 It is insufficient review the discharge summary and see the patient in follow up and then to report TCM services unless additional non-face-to-face services are required.

-Examples of cases that will not require TCM:
+Examples of cases that will not require Transitional Care Management:

 - Patient admitted to observation for chest pain, ruled out, home without any community resources or additional referrals

 - Patient admitted with pneumonia, treated, discharged on oral meds.
 Follow up with PCP arranged, but no other referrals, home care, community care or health care arranged.
 No need for non-face-to-face education.
 Patient able to return to independent living at home.

 - Patient with fracture, surgical treatment, discharged home.
 Outpatient PT arranged at time of discharge.
 No other follow up or referrals needed.

 Transitional Care Management CPT codes are not for every discharge.
 TCM for discharge codes are for patients who have complex medical and psychosocial problems who need community resources, education and extra care to help in the transition from a facility to home.For more information on Transitional Care Management CPT, or to learn more about TCM for discharge and the use of codes 99495 and 99496 in moderate complexity cases, please join CodingIntel today.